-- ▶ Support for FMA4 and Piledriver class CPUs has been deprecated in the HPC Compilers. - CUDA_VISIBLE_DEVICES is not supported at compile time when using nvfortran to generate GPU device code.
-The -gpu=ccXY option can be used to specify the desired code generation on systems with multiple GPU architectures. - The Maxwell, Pascal, and Volta architectures are deprecated with CUDA 12.8, and support will be removed in a future version. - Support for using stdpar with C++14 and below has been deprecated; C++17 or higher is required when using stdpar. - When the next major version of CUDA becomes available, the HPC SDK will ship with the newest version of CUDA and CUDA 12. latest>; CUDA 11.8 will be removed from the HPC SDK package and support will be deprecated. - The -M[no]-acle-intrinsics option is a no-op beginning with version 25.1, and has been removed starting with 25.3. - The nvvp and nvprof utilities have been deprecated and will be removed from a future release of the HPC SDK.
-Users of nvvp and nvprof are recommended to use the NSight Systems and NSight Compute applications. - The OpenMPI 3 library has been removed from the HPC SDK starting with the 24.11 release.
-The OpenMPI 4 library will be removed in a future release. - Support for CUDA versions 11.0 and 11.1 has been removed from the HPC SDK starting with the 24.11 release. - The following flags have been deprecated and should not be used: -Mllvm, -gpu=stacklimit; -gpu=pinned, -gpu=[no]managed, -gpu=[no]unified (see here for more info). - The following deprecated flags have been removed from the HPC Compilers starting with version 24.11: - -Mcuda, replaced by -cuda - -Mcudalib, replaced by -cudalib - -ta, replaced by -acc=gpu - In a future release, the HPC SDK tar package file name will be extended to include the release number, in addition to the version.
-Automations that download and install the HPC SDK from the tar file package may need to be updated. - Starting with version 24.7, the HPC compilers will not perform reciprocal rewrites at optimization level -03 or below; reciprocal rewrites are enabled with the -Mfprelaxed or -Ofast options.
+- ▶ Support for FMA4 and Piledriver class CPUs has been deprecated in the HPC Compilers. - ► CUDA_VISIBLE_DEVICES is not supported at compile time when using nvfortran to generate GPU device code.
+The -gpu=ccXY option can be used to specify the desired code generation on systems with multiple GPU architectures. - ► The Maxwell, Pascal, and Volta architectures are deprecated with CUDA 12.8, and support will be removed in a future version. - ▶ Support for using stdpar with C++14 and below has been deprecated; C++17 or higher is required when using stdpar. - ► The -M[no]-acle-intrinsics option is a no-op beginning with version 25.1, and has been removed starting with 25.3. - ► The nvvp and nvprof utilities have been deprecated and will be removed from a future release of the HPC SDK.
+Users of nvvp and nvprof are recommended to use the NSight Systems and NSight Compute applications. - ► The OpenMPI 3 library has been removed from the HPC SDK starting with the 24.11 release.
+The OpenMPI 4 library will be removed in a future release. - ▶ Support for CUDA versions 11.0 and 11.1 has been removed from the HPC SDK starting with the 24.11 release. - ► The following flags have been deprecated and should not be used: -Mllvm, -gpu=stacklimit; -gpu=pinned, -gpu=[no]managed, -gpu=[no]unified (see the HPC Compilers User's Guide for more information). - ➤ The following deprecated flags have been removed from the HPC Compilers starting with version 24.11: - -Mcuda, replaced by -cuda - ▶ -Mcudalib, replaced by -cudalib - -ta, replaced by -acc=qpu - ▶ In a future release, the HPC SDK tar package file name will be extended to include the release number, in addition to the version.
+Automations that download and install the HPC SDK from the tar file package may need to be updated. - ➤ Starting with version 24.7, the HPC compilers will not perform reciprocal rewrites at optimization level -03 or below; reciprocal rewrites are enabled with the -Mfprelaxed or -Ofast options.